IBM-Blockchain-Archive/marbles/utils/obc-js/README.md

 ### <a name="ccsf"></a>Chaincode Summary File
 This file is used internally.
 It is created in ibc.load_chaincode() and updated with chaincode.deploy().
-A copy can be saved elsewhere with ibc.save(path)
+A copy can be saved else where with ibc.save(path).
+I found it handy in niche cases, but it will probably be unhelpful to most developers.

 ```js
 	{